 Prior to the consultation, contact lenses should not be worn for 1 week for soft lenses or 3 weeks for gas permeable/hard contact lenses.

 It is best to use public transport and not to drive to the clinic as it will be necessary to dilate your pupils during the ophthalmic examination and this will blur your vision for 6 to 10 hours following the appointment.

 Information for Patients Booked for Refractive Surgery

-Upon arrival at hospital
+Upon arrival at the clinic